 What are the restrictions for retailers using the GOTS logo?

 If you are a final retailer and exempt from the certification requirement, you are permitted to use the GOTS logo in advertising the sale of organic textile goods you have purchased from a certified factory.
 The GOTS license number of the last manufacturer must appear on the product label, or you can choose to attain certification, and then your license number would be used.

 What is a GOTS Transaction Certificate?

 Once certified to GOTS, you are ready to buy and sell into the international GOTS supply chain from the first manufacturing step to the finished product.
 GOTS utilizes a transaction certificate system to check that the goods shipped between certified entities meet the standard’s criteria.

 How do I request a Transaction Certificate from OTCO?

-TCs are processed in approximately five (5) days.
-Expedited service is available for an additional fee.
-It is the client’s responsibility to send a copy to its buyer once OTCO approves and returns the form.
+Transaction Certificates are processed in approximately five (5) days.
+Expedited services are available for an additional fee.
+Multi-shipment TCs are possible, although the option must be set up in advance and are not eligible for expedited services.
+Clients must send all supporting documents with each individual request to ensure there are no delays.
+It is also the client’s responsibility to send a copy to its buyer once OTCO approves and returns the issued Transaction Certificate.